Women’s participation in peace processes

-Article | Last updated: 2016-11-28 | Ministry of Foreign Affairs
+Article | Last updated: 06/07/2022 | Ministry of Foreign Affairs

-Norway will work to increase the number of women taking part in negotiating delegations, to increase the number of women mediators, to ensure that local women are represented and consulted in peace processes, and to integrate the gender perspective in peace agreements.
+Despite all these efforts, there is still a long way to go before women are able to participate in peace processes and peace negotiations on an equal footing with men.
+Few peace agreements adequately incorporate a gender perspective.
+Norway will work to increase the number of women taking part in delegations to peace negotiations, to increase the number of women peace negotiators, to ensure that women are represented and consulted in peace processes, and to integrate the gender perspective into peace agreements.

 The Nordic Women Mediators network was launched in Oslo in November 2015, inspired by a similar South African initiative.
 It is made up of Nordic women who have experience of peace processes and peacebuilding.
 The network provides a forum for women to work together to increase their participation and influence in peace processes.
 It is also intended to be an instrument for strengthening Nordic women’s efforts to promote inclusive peace processes and sustainable peace agreements that safeguard the rights of women and men alike.
 A Norwegian network has been established in connection with the Nordic initiative.